Cozo-Engine-Team/Cozo-Engine/README.md

-# Cozot-Engine
+# Cozo-Engine
-## What is Cozot Engine?
+## What is Cozo Engine?
-Cozot Engine is an open source Game Engine that i'm currently working on :eyes:
+Cozo Engine is an open source Game Engine that i'm currently working on :eyes:
 There is not much in the engine but i hope it will get better

 ## Any Plans?